 EMS Emergency Medical Services Technology

-Purpose: The purpose of this curriculum is to produce competent entry-level Paramedics who can service the community with advanced life support care via the Emergency Medical Services (EMS) infrastructure.
-Upon completion of the program, students will be eligible for National Registry testing and certification in the Commonwealth of Virginia.
-Employment opportunities for Paramedics are available with ambulance; fire and rescue services; hospitals; local, state and federal government agencies; and humanitarian relief organizations.
+Purpose: The purpose of this curriculum is to produce competent entry- level Paramedics who can provide the highest level of out-of-hospital care.
+Upon completion of the program, students will be eligible for National Registry testing and certification.
+This credential leads to Paramedic licensure or certification in Virginia and most other states.
+Employment opportunities for Paramedics are available with ambulance; fire and rescue services; hospitals; local, state and federal government agencies.